 From a one-way street into a two-way street:

-The same instruction as above apply when turning from a one-way street onto a two-way street.
+The same instructions as above apply when turning from a one-way street onto a two-way street.
 Though here, you should start in the far left lane and return to the lane nearest to the lane divider.
 Do not switch lanes on the intersection.

 From a two-way street into a two-way street:

 Begin the left turn in the furthest lane to the left, when turning left from a two-way street onto another two-way street.
 Remain in the same lane, taking care to yield to traffic and pedestrians if the left turn is unprotected.
 Turn without swinging your car wide as traffic traveling from the opposite direction may be turning left at the same time.